 Bjarni Gunnarsson is an Icelandic composer / sound artist who has released numerous LPs, EPs, compilation tracks and reworks on labels such as Vertical Form, Thule, Uni:form, Spezial Material, Trachanik, Lamadameaveclechien, Shipwrec and 3LEAVES.
 He is concerned with process-based ideas, with sounds focusing on internal activity and motion, with compositions that bring behaviours, actions, fluid sound structures, fuzzy materials or forms into the foreground.

 Bjarni Gunnarsson studied at CCMIX in Paris with Gerard Pape, Trevor Wishart, Agostino Di Scipio and Curtis Roads and has recently completed a Master’s degree at the Institute of Sonology.
 He is currently working with algorithmic composition, generative environments and live electronics.
 He is also working on new material with his long-lasting electronic music duo Einóma, and for MGBG, a duo of voice and electronics with singer Marie Guilleray.

-Paul Jeukendrup (*1964), a sound designer and sound director, studied music registration and electronic composition at the Royal Conservatoire in The Hague.
+Paul Jeukendrup is a sound designer and sound director who studied music registration and electronic composition at the Royal Conservatoire in The Hague.
 He has designed and directed sound for festivals (Holland Festival, Wiener Festwochen, Berliner Festwochen, Sonic Evolutions Festival Lincoln Center New York), and specialises in the field of new music.